yiisoft/yii2/docs/guide/db-dao.md

 At the time of this writing affected DBMS are MSSQL and SQLite.

 > Note: SQLite only supports two isolation levels, so you can only use `READ UNCOMMITTED` and `SERIALIZABLE`.
-Usage of other levels will result in an exception to be thrown.
+Usage of other levels will result in an exception being thrown.

 > Note: PostgreSQL does not allow setting the isolation level before the transaction starts so you can not specify the isolation level directly when starting the transaction.